 The Occupations and College Access Program (OCAP) is under the broader umbrella of the Aurora College School of Development Studies.
-The OCAP Program provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Office Administration, Personal Support Worker, Early Learning and Child Care, and Trades and Apprenticeship.
-OCAP prepares students to enter the following Trades Programs: Camp Cook and Heavy Equipment Operator (HEO); Fundamentals of Carpentry 1; Fundamentals of Electrical 1; and to write the Trades Entrance exams for Carpentry, Electrician, Heavy Equipment Technician, Housing Maintainer, Oil Heat Systems Technician and Plumber/Gasfitter B.
+OCAP provides a combination of prerequisite and college preparation courses to enable students to enter the following Aurora College post-secondary programs: Office Administration, Personal Support Worker, Early Learning and Child Care, and Trades and Apprenticeship.
+OCAP prepares students to enter trades in Categories A, B and C that are offered at Aurora College.